mahfoud-202/collatz-divisibility-test/README.md

 ## Overview

-This is a divisibility test based on the generalized Collatz $3n + q$ dynamics.
+This is a divisibility test based on the dynamics of the generalized Collatz $3n + q$ variant function.

-It utilizes two frameworks:
+It utilizes two frameworks (maps):

 ![functions](assets/functions.png)